-But even a face-to-face encounter is still not a guarantee of good, clear and effective communication.
+And even though it is easy to blame the media - and it is really easy to do so! - even a face-to-face encounter is still not a guarantee of good, clear and effective communication.
 Sometimes we simply smile and nod to indicate understanding and to mask the fact that we have no clue what the other has just said.
-This phenomenon of misunderstanding through bad communication is nothing new, either.
+But this phenomenon of misunderstanding through bad communication is nothing new.
 Lack of comprehension or just plain misunderstanding were at least as common in Jesus' day as they are now.
 Education and training not only don't necessarily make things better, sometimes they are a disadvantage!
 For an example, take a peek at that conversation between Jesus and Nicodemus that we just read.